betheden/hebrew-grammar/content/stem_niphal.rst

 **Jussive**

-NOTE: The jussive form in the Niphal stem is recognizable only for select verbs.
+.. note:: The jussive form in the Niphal stem is recognizable only for
+          select verbs.
 Here the sample verb is גָּלָה (to uncover), where the 3rd radical (ה) has dropped out.

 .. raw:: html